payalpt/payalpt/README.md

 ## Hi, I'm Payal Patel!

 ## About Me
-I'm a graduate student in Artificial Intelligence with a background in Cognitive Science, focused on building end-to-end machine learning systems grounded in strong statistical reasoning.
+I recently completed my Master of Science in Applied Artificial Intelligence at the University of San Diego, with a background in Cognitive Science.
+I'm interested in  building end-to-end machine learning systems grounded in strong statistical reasoning and practical evaluation.

 My work centers around: